England | Scotland | Wales | Northern Ireland | Ireland

 Yvonne is our Medico-Legal administrator dealing with all incoming requests for information from patient records.
 These include reports and copies of notes both from patients, insurance companies and solicitors.
 Yvonne also helps out with scanning.

 Julie and Lynda

 Our secretaries are responsible for processing referrals and liaising with patients with regards to electronic booking of hospital appointment, along with many other duties associated with an extremely busy office.

-Lorraine (Supervisor), Tina (Supervisor), Claire, Collette, Lisa, Rebecca, Davina, Sarah, Jo, Jackie and Alison
+Lorraine (Supervisor), Tina (Supervisor), Claire, Collette, Lisa, Rebecca, Davina, Sarah, Jo and Alison

 Receptionists provide an important link for patients with the practice and are the initial contact point for general enquiries.
 They will signpost patients to the right person/organisations depending on the health issue or query.
 Receptionists make most of the patient appointments with the GPs and nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription and results enquiries.